AXLWeb/AXLWebDev/README.md

 - 🤜🤛 Team player.
 - 💬 Talk to me about AI & ML, Movies, Games, Photography and music.

+I am passionate about AI and ML, Filmmaking and an accessible web for everyone.

+You can see my employment history in more detail in my [LinkedIn profile](linkedin.com/in/axlweb/details/experience/)

 ## 🛠 My Tech Stack
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=square&logo=html5&logoColor=white)